 - Step 1.
 Explore colleges and universities based on size, location, programs of interest, cost of attendance, sport programs, public vs. private and any other criteria that make sense for you.
 Visit the campus and/or attend college rep visits in the fall.
 Keep an open mind! - Step 2.
-Check application deadlines in September and October using Common App, or head directly to the university's website for important dates and deadlines.

-\\Be sure to follow posted deadlines for requesting letters, forms and transcripts.\\

-- Step 3.
+Check application deadlines in September and October using Common App, or head directly to the university's website for important dates and deadlines. - Be sure to follow posted deadlines for requesting letters, forms and transcripts. - Step 3.
 Prioritize your applications.
 Review deadlines and create a timeline for each application.
 Use the Common Application whenever possible.
 It will save you and your counselor time! - Step 4.
-Ensure you use your Jesuit Student Email account for all college communications (studentj20@student.jhs.net) to keep your college communications organized.
+Recommendation: use your Jesuit Student Email (studentj23@student.jhs.net) or an appropriate college specific email account for all college communications to keep your college communications organized.
 Be sure to check this account, your college portals, and your snail mail on a regular basis.

-Important College Timeline Items
+Important College Application Timeline Items